DieSocialisten/Walls.io-API-Docs/README.md

 Adds a new Native Post to the Wall.

 Native Posts can be posted to the Wall right away, or scheduled to be posted later.
-Please note that any images you add to your post have to be publicly accessible.
-It is currently not possible to upload images via this API.
+You can add an image or video to your post by specifying a publicly available URL, or by uploading it via [POST api/media_upload.*{format}*](#post-apimediauploadformat).

 It is allowed to omit the `text` parameter if an `image` or `video` is added, and vice versa.
 It is not allowed to omit all three of those fields at the same time.
 Same goes for `user_name` and `user_image`.